-Other: When Ann Darrow is awaiting sacrifice to Kong she is hanging from tight thick ropes around her wrists.
+Other mistake: When Ann Darrow is awaiting sacrifice to Kong she is hanging from tight thick ropes around her wrists.
 However, when Kong shows up he just grabs her and tears her from the plinth.
 Either the ropes should still be around her arms having been torn from their mounts, or her arms should have been ripped off.

 Visible crew/equipment: On Skull Island, when Carl says, "No one has lived here for hundreds of years," the distinctive reflection of the reflector screen is visible in the lens of Preston's glasses, as he looks down; there are other moments in the film where this happens with characters' eyeglasses.Super Grover

-Continuity: When Anne comes out of the lake after fighting with the T-Rexes her hair is all wet, but after Kong has defeated the last Rex and puts her on his shoulder to start running, her hair is totally dry.
+Continuity mistake: When Anne comes out of the lake after fighting with the T-Rexes her hair is all wet, but after Kong has defeated the last Rex and puts her on his shoulder to start running, her hair is totally dry.
 Same happens after she and Jack crash in the river after letting go of the bat.
 Next shot you see them running towards the temple and her hair is, once again, completely dry.

-Continuity: When Bruce Baxter tries to wiggle his way out of having to get closer to the brontos so Carl Denham can get his scene on film ("Shouldn't there be a stand-in for this?"), the gun he holds that can be seen pointing up over his left shoulder keeps appearing and disappearing between shots from the front and back.
+Continuity mistake: When Bruce Baxter tries to wiggle his way out of having to get closer to the brontos so Carl Denham can get his scene on film ("Shouldn't there be a stand-in for this?"), the gun he holds that can be seen pointing up over his left shoulder keeps appearing and disappearing between shots from the front and back.

-Continuity: In the scene where Ann Darrow is brought to the Venture, there is a wide shot where she is walking and observing the ship.
+Continuity mistake: In the scene where Ann Darrow is brought to the Venture, there is a wide shot where she is walking and observing the ship.
 On one of the ramps (the closer one to her), there is a man who is carrying something up the ramp.
 In the next shot, if you look at the ramp he was on, he has disappeared.

-Revealing: When Ann is juggling for Kong on the cliff edge she starts juggling at one point.
+Revealing mistake: When Ann is juggling for Kong on the cliff edge she starts juggling at one point.
 If you look closely, you can see that she is simply moving her hands, and the rocks have been added digitally.
 This is most obvious when she leans right back, and the rocks don't match her hand movements at all.

-Continuity: As Jack Driscoll flees Kong in a yellow cab through a narrow alley, the view through the (missing) windshield shows a pedestrian in light-color overcoat crossing leisurely at the other end.
+Continuity mistake: As Jack Driscoll flees Kong in a yellow cab through a narrow alley, the view through the (missing) windshield shows a pedestrian in light-color overcoat crossing leisurely at the other end.
 When the car eventually emerges in the immediate next shot viewed from the sidewalk, that particular pedestrian simply disappears.